ailanBR/lob-asset-management/README.md

    3. [ ] When error in one get using another
       1. Create a new ident for error (E.g :asset/recent-alpha-api-error? true)
       2. If true => Use another
-7. Use the news to sent telegram message
 8. Fix the telegram scheduled messages [CRON]
 9. Make the poling async and different by proposal (Get price / Get news / TelegramBot)
-10. Create env config
-    1. DEV/TEST => Use archive as DB
-    2. PROD => Use XTDB

 ## FIXME
 1. Consider ALZR subscription